cryptpad/documentation/_build/html/_sources/user_guide/user_account.md.txt

 Logged in user are identified by an avatar (at the top right), either their profile picture if they have set one or the first letter of their display name.

 Registering an account does not require any personal information, only a username and password.
-Additional fuctionality for logged in users :
+Additional functionality for logged in users :

 - Personal and permanent storage space for documents.
 - File storage for images/videos/PDF/etc...